What a crazy thing!

 I take climate change very seriously.
 As inspiring and exciting as this issue was, it also came with some sadness.
 I made the decision to un-friend a friend of over 10 years because of their denial of climate change and decision to support the Conservative leader Andrew Scheer.
 While I feel great loss because of this, I just cannot understand how someone could deny climate change as it is a very real, and happening crisis.
 In the near future I will reach out to this friend and see if a conversation about the issue is possible.
 I have to go prepared, however, as the conversation will be a long one and likely heated.
 Has anyone else been in this, or a similar, position?
 How did you approach it? did you approach it?

-First Climate St
+First Climate Strike

 On Friday, Sept 20th, I attended the first climate strike in Victoria of the global climate strike week!
 We blocked the intersection at Belleville and Government to peacefully protest for the earth and its many inhabitants.
-We were there to support the global climate strikers worldwide, the environment, and indigenous peoples who’s communities and ways of life are being affected by this crisis.
+We were there to support the global climate strikers worldwide, the environment, and indigenous peoples whoâs communities and ways of life are being affected by this crisis.

 Why I Attended

 As a participant and an observer, I was able to see the reasons for activists showing up and spearheading the event.
 There were different speakers who expressed their desire, and the dire need, to move away from fossil fuels.
 They did so through theatre, music, traditional speech, poetry, and dance.
 There were first nations speakers who expressed their concern about the impacts of a pipeline being built through their communities, and how this will negative effect some food sources they rely upon.
+I attended this strike to educate myself and stand in solidarity.
+As an environmentally conscious person, I had to be there.
+I really love this earth; its landscapes, animals, and most of the people who inhabit it.
+I want to be a part of the change towards a cleaner world, and if we canât get there I can be content knowing that I tried to make it possible.

 I wish I had seen more people from my cohort there.
-Although, many folks didn’t realize the strike had started.
+Although, many folks didnât realize the strike had started.
 I think many people thought it was only on Friday, September 27th.
-As an educator, I really believe that it’s my duty to show up as an ally for the environment, and any one else who needs support in this crisis.
+As an educator, I really believe that itâs my duty to show up as an ally for the environment, and any one else who needs support in this crisis.

 A Note on the Haters